-Photovoltaic modules need to be mounted on a typical prefabricated substructure for flat roofs.
-If the structure of the PV mounting system cannot be anchored in the roof truss (ridge coupling), additional ballast must also be taken into account to secure the system.
+Photovoltaic modules need to be mounted on a typical prefabricated substructure for sloping tiled roofs.
+The structure elements (rails) on which the photovoltaic modules will be mounted must be fixed directly to the roof of the building.
 Fastening of photovoltaic modules to rails must be performed with special clamps for fastening photovoltaic modules.